AaronDewes2/pygame-grpc-base/README.md

 and because we optimized this image, unlike images with all build dependencies that are about 670MB in size, this only has a size of 60MB-70MB.

-This repository is also optimized to use a fork of grpc that uses arm64 assembler for boringSSL to make the image faster at runtime.